 the same points while making others more comfortable.
 You are more

-likely to persuade others if you don't cause anger about secondary
+likely to persuade others if you don't arouse ire about secondary

 Complicance to these guidelines should be enforced at the discretion

 of the community's moderation, with enforcement implemented as seen

 fit.
 Endorsement of communities by Ironclad will be done following